ctfer-io/ctfd-chall-manager/README.md

 To install and use the plugin, refer to the documentation at https://ctfer.io/docs/ctfd-chall-manager.

 # Limitations
-- Need to use the `core-beta` theme (cf https://github.com/CTFd/CTFd/pull/2630)
+- Need to use the `core-beta` or derivative theme (cf https://github.com/CTFd/CTFd/pull/2630)

 # Glossaries